The Measure

 Performance Metrics

-- Monthly electrical conductivity (EC), water temperature, and X2 in the Delta, evaluated annually.
+- Monthly electrical conductivity (EC), water temperature, and X2 action in the Delta, evaluated annually.

 Salinity in the Delta is an important water quality characteristic affecting municipal, industrial, agricultural, and fish and wildlife water uses.
 Changes in Delta salinity have far-reaching impacts, from affecting water supply for farmers in the Central Valley to the wildlife and ecosystems of the San Francisco Bay.
 When salinity exceeds compliance conditions or changes too rapidly, it can have negative impacts on many beneficial uses of water.
 This includes altered water taste and availability, crop damage and loss, and limitations for recharging groundwater.